grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>Given adequate capacity - purchase of CICs from Issuing Community for distribution to vulnerable people in the area
+   <td>Given adequate capacity - purchase of CAVs from Issuing Community for distribution to vulnerable people in the area
    </td>
    <td>Proof of delivery on ledger system - report from CSP
    </td>